USDA FoodKeeper – Cold Storage Guidelines

 Sausages have a rich history dating back to ancient times, with various cultures contributing to their development.
 They hold cultural significance in countries like Germany, Italy, and the United States, where different types of sausages are celebrated in festivals and cuisines.
 Fun fact: The word 'sausage' originates from the Latin word 'salsus,' meaning salted or preserved meat.

-If Sausage Raw Fresh has been at room temperature for 2 hours, it's best to discard it to prevent foodborne illness.
+If Sausage Raw Fresh has been at room temperature for 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply quickly at room temperature, increasing the risk of contamination.

 Once opened, Sausage Raw Fresh should be consumed within 1-2 days to ensure freshness and safety.
 Properly store it in the fridge in an airtight container to maintain quality.